Motion to Take Note

-I do not know what the word “saved” means in this context.
-Perhaps the Minister can explain whether it is some old-fashioned meaning of the word or whether it means it will be “retained”.
-I hope it will be retained because it is very important that the Government give the message that these corridors can continue even if we have left the EU, under any circumstances.
+I do not know what “saved” means in this context.
+Perhaps the Minister can explain whether it is some old-fashioned meaning of the word or whether it means that it will be “retained”.
+I hope that it will be retained because it is very important that the Government give the message that these corridors can continue even if we have left the EU, under any circumstances.
 It is the same problem as the one we debated a couple of months ago about the European Railway Agency.
 If we leave, we are trying to stay as close as we can to Europe on the air side; and, as we debated earlier today, on the coach side we seem to be trying quite hard to stay with it; but on the railways, as far as I can see, Ministers want to separate us as much as they can from the rest of Europe, particularly in connection with the European Railway Agency.
-Is it because the word “Europe” is in the title of the European Railway Agency?
-I hope it is more sensible than that, but you never can tell.
+Is it because the “Europe” is in the title of the European Railway Agency?
+I hope that it is more sensible than that, but you never can tell.

 I hope, first, that we never have to use this SI, but also that the Minister can give me some comfort that the UK Government’s policy on these corridors, for freight and the TEN-T, is better than lukewarm, because it has been lukewarm.
 It would be very good to encourage customers, Network Rail, the Government and the train operators to act positively and support them.
 They are very important to enable the best possible, environmentally friendly form of transport to continue—I think it covers something like 40% of our exports now.
 I beg to move.